Notice to Employees When Selling a Business (TUPE)

 Impact of employment law on business sales

-The TUPE regulations can be both complex and technical, although their underlying purpose is simple: to protect and preserve an employee’s rights when a business changes ownership, ensuring that employees are not disadvantaged when they move across to a new employer.
+The TUPE Regulations can be both complex and technical, although their underlying purpose is simple: to protect and preserve an employee’s rights when a business changes ownership, ensuring that employees are not disadvantaged when they move across to a new employer.

 The net effect of TUPE is to automatically transfer all employees who were employed immediately before the transfer — together with any associated rights, powers, duties and liabilities arising under or in connection with their contracts of employment — from the outgoing employer (the transferor) to the incoming employer (the transferee).
+In practice, that means the transferee “steps into the shoes” of the transferor in relation to transferring employees, subject to TUPE’s specific rules around dismissals, changes to terms and conditions and information and consultation.

 Employee rights on the sale of a business